Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

     find /test -name "*.txt"
     ```
   - Useful options:
-    - You can only use one of these, otherwise each overrides the others. the last one appearing on the command line takes effect.
+    - You can only use one of these; otherwise, each overrides the others.
+The last one appearing on the command line takes effect.
 Since `-P` is the default, the `-P` option should be considered to be in effect unless either `-H` or `-L` is specified.
       - `-P` : Never follow symbolic links
       - `-L` : Follow symbolic links.
       - `-H` : Do not follow symbolic links, except while processing the command line arguments.
     - `-empty` : File is empty and is either a regular file or a directory.
     - `-executable` : Matches files which are executable and directories which are searchable (in a file name resolution sense).
     - `-gid N` : File's numeric group ID is N.
-    - `-name` : Base of file name (the path with the leading directories removed) matches shell pattern pattern.
+    - `-name` : Base of the file name (the path with the leading directories removed) matches shell pattern.
     - `-iname` : Like -name, but the match is case insensitive.
     - `-iregex` : Like -regex, but the match is case insensitive.
-    - `-regex` : File name matches regular expression pattern.
+    - `-regex` : File name matches the regular expression pattern.
     - `-size N` : File uses N units of space, rounding up.
 The following suffixes can be used:
       - `b` : for 512-byte blocks (this is the default if no suffix is used)
       - `c` : for bytes